BigVBetting/monetizing-guide/README.md

 You can define either 1 Unit to be 1% or 2% of your bankroll, basically higher percentage is more aggressive, lower is more conservative.
 Personally, I define 1 Unit as 1% of my bankroll.

-> What's bankroll??
+### What's bankroll??
 Bankroll basically means the money you initially have for betting, which is set apart just for betting.
-I update my bankroll once a week, it's suggested to update your bankroll once a week/month for compouding benefits.
+I update my bankroll *once a week*, it's suggested to update your bankroll once a week/month for compouding benefits.